 How To Style The Fade Haircut

 Patricks M2 medium hold pomade will do the job here, offering a good amount of hold, but is pliable enough so that your hair will do exactly what you want it to.
 We’d recommend Patricks M2 for any fade style.

-Fade haircuts don’t necessarily mean the hair on top has to be short either, just as long as the sides are faded, you have a fade.
-This means you can also opt for a pompadour style for a vintage vibe.
+A fade doesn’t necessarily mean the hair on top has to be short either, just as long as the sides are faded, you have a fade.
+This means you can also opt for a pompadour hairstyle for a vintage vibe.
 A classic pompadour calls for a high-shine, so a pomade will be your friend here.
 Reuzel Blue is the perfect product for proving a strong hold and a high sheen.

 If you prefer a less subtle look, a quiff will do the trick.
-This doesn’t need to be so shiny, so a matte paste or cream will allow you to run your fingers through your hair to restyle it through out the day.
+This doesn’t need to be so shiny, so a matte paste or cream will allow you to run your fingers through your hair to restyle it throughout the day.

-How To Maintain The Fade Haircut
+How To Maintain Your Fade Haircut

 The main downside to rocking a fade hairstyle is that it will grow out and look unfaded pretty quickly.
 With this in mind, you’ll want to revisit your barber every two to three weeks to keep your hair looking its faded best.

-Men’s Fade Haircut FAQs
+Fade Haircut FAQs

 What are other types of fade haircuts for men?